Florida's Ban on AP African American Studies, Explained

 Critical race theory is an academic theory that examines the systemic nature of racism, but it has been misused by Republican lawmakers to characterize and ban any diversity, equity, and inclusion initiatives or lessons.

-Gov. Ron DeSantis has also signed other bills, mandating librarians from keeping critical race theory out of instructional materials used in schools and the Parental Rights in Education, or the “Don’t Say Gay” bill, which limits access to education about sexual and gender identity.
+Gov. Ron DeSantis has also signed other bills, mandating librarians keep critical race theory out of instructional materials used in schools and the Parental Rights in Education, or the “Don’t Say Gay” bill, which limits access to education about sexual and gender identity.

 These types of bills being passed create a chilling effect on lessons about race and gender in Florida, experts have said.
 While Black history is required to be taught in Florida, the state has put in some hurdles that make accurate and honest lessons about it harder to teach.